 The DNA sequence of a gene can be altered in a number of ways.
-Gene mutations have varying effects on health, depending on where they occur and whether they alter the function of essential proteins.
-The types of mutations include:
+Gene variants (also known as mutations) can have varying effects on health, depending on where they occur and whether they alter the function of essential proteins.
+Variant types include the following:

-A nonsense mutation is also a change in one DNA base pair.
-Instead of substituting one amino acid for another, however, the altered DNA sequence prematurely signals the cell to stop building a protein.
-This type of mutation results in a shortened protein that may function improperly or not at all.
+- Nonsense: A nonsense variant is another type of substitution.
+Instead of causing a change in one amino acid, however, the altered DNA sequence results in a stop signal that prematurely signals the cell to stop building a protein.
+This type of variant results in a shortened protein that may function improperly, be nonfunctional, or get broken down.

-An insertion changes the number of DNA bases in a gene by adding a piece of DNA.
-As a result, the protein made by the gene may not function properly.
+An insertion changes the DNA sequence by adding one or more nucleotides to the gene.
+As a result, the protein made from the gene may not function properly.

-This type of mutation occurs when the addition or loss of DNA bases changes a gene's reading frame.
-A reading frame consists of groups of 3 bases that each code for one amino acid.
-A frameshift mutation shifts the grouping of these bases and changes the code for amino acids.
+A reading frame consists of groups of three nucleotides that each code for one amino acid.
+A frameshift variant occurs when there is an addition or loss of nucleotides that shifts the grouping and changes the code for all downstream amino acids.
 The resulting protein is usually nonfunctional.
-Insertions, deletions, and duplications can all be frameshift mutations.
+Insertions, deletions, and duplications can all be frameshift variants.

-Nucleotide repeats are short DNA sequences that are repeated a number of times in a row.
-For example, a trinucleotide repeat is made up of 3-base-pair sequences, and a tetranucleotide repeat is made up of 4-base-pair sequences.
-A repeat expansion is a mutation that increases the number of times that the short DNA sequence is repeated.
-This type of mutation can cause the resulting protein to function improperly.
+Some regions of DNA contain short sequences of nucleotides that are repeated a number of times in a row.
+For example, a trinucleotide repeat is made up of sequences of three nucleotides, and a tetranucleotide repeat is made up of sequences of four nucleotides.
+A repeat expansion is a variant that increases the number of times that the short DNA sequence is repeated.
+This type of variant can cause the resulting protein to function improperly.